p058/p058.github.io/_posts/2018-01-30-yolo-object-detection.markdown

 ...

 where w1, h1... are the width & height scaled to 1.
-Once you have all your objects, cluster them using K-means for various values of k with distance metric d(a, b)= 1 - IoU(a, b), where IoU is the intersection over union between two boxes. boxes of similar sizes have low distance between them. choose an appropriate value for k & corresponding cluster centers. cluster centers are your anchor boxes.
+Once you have all the objects, cluster the above using K-means for various values of k with distance metric d(a, b)= 1 - IoU(a, b), where IoU is the intersection over union between two boxes.
+Boxes of similar sizes have high IoU, low distance between them.
+Choose an appropriate value for k & corresponding cluster centers.
+The cluster centers become anchor boxes for your dataset.

-Running K-means On the VOC dataset with k=5 will give 5 anchor boxes & they look something like this:
+Running K-means on the VOC dataset with k=5 will give 5 anchor boxes & they look something like this:

 ![raw_anchors]({{site.baseurl}}/images/raw_anchors.png){:class="img-responsive"}

-In the above, the taller and thinner anchor boxes could be for detecting objects like person, tree e.t.c. where as the wider ones could be for detecting objects like car, buses e.t.c.
+In the above image, the taller and thinner anchor boxes could be for detecting objects like person, tree e.t.c. where as the wider ones could be for detecting objects like car, buses e.t.c.
 So, in this example at each grid cell in the output feature map, the network makes 5 predictions, each corresponding to a different anchor.